Hmbldt Gives Medical Marijuana A Dose Of Predictability

 To create more consistent medications, Seashols began by hiring scientists to identify which of the 483 known chemical compounds in cannabis are responsible for specific physiological effects, such as euphoria or drowsiness.
 The result: Hmbldt’s six concentrated oil formulas, which mix and match compounds to target specific conditions, including anxiety, insomnia, and pain.
 To deliver a controlled and “repeatable” experience, Seashols partnered with a team of engineers to develop a vaporizer pen that activates the formula and vibrates when a single, 2.25-milligram dose has been administered.
 The device is an improvement on standard pens, which don’t regulate dose, and on other methods of taking medical marijuana, such as joints and edibles.
 On the back of each Hmbldt package, there’s even a food-label-style list of ingredients that details the formula’s concentration of active ingredients like THC and CBD.
 The spare, earthy branding (courtesy of the design firm Anomaly, an early investor in Hmbldt) evokes the hypertransparent aesthetic you might find on organic packaged food.

-Since Hmbldt launched in September, its products have been sold at more than 150 dispensaries throughout California.
+Since Hmbldt launched in September, its products have been sold at approximately 200 dispensaries throughout California.
 “People want something that resonates with them like the rest of the stuff in their medicine cabinet or kitchen pantry,” says CEO Gunner Winston.
 “For us, it’s not about getting high.
-It’s about health.
+It’s about health.”